Monopoles, twisted integral homology, and Hirsch algebras: Introduction

 We thus have an isomorphism from $\overline{HM}^*(Y, \mathfrak s)$ to the twisted cohomology of $H^*(T^n)$ with respect to $K(\cup^3_Y)$.
 What we need to do is \emph{determine this twisting sequence}.
 We carry this out in Section \ref{mintoruscomp} by giving a complete calculation of the operations $E_{1,p}$ for the minimal torus, where we show that in $H^*(T^n)$, the element $K(a) = (a, a^{\circ 2}, a^{\circ 3}, \dots)$, as in Theorem \ref{thmmain}.
 This is not a full calculation of the Hirsch algebra structure on the minimal torus --- for instance, the operation $E_{2,2}$ is nonzero.
 However, these higher operations are irrelevant to our calculations.
 Finally, in Section \ref{sec:localsys}, we explain why this result also implies an isomorphism with respect to various local systems, and in Section \ref{HMblocsys} we carefully state the version of main theorem in the setting of local systems and non-torsion spin$^c$ structures.

-\textbf{Acknowledgements. } The authors would like to thank Andrew Blumberg, Anibal Medina-Mardones, John Morgan and Boyu Zhang for some helpful conversations.
+\textbf{Acknowledgements. } The authors would like to thank Andrew Blumberg, Anibal Medina-Mardones, John Morgan and Boyu Zhang for some helpful conversations, as well as Pedro Tamaroff for notational suggestions; they are also grateful to the anonymous referee whose feedback helped greatly improve the manuscript.
 The authors are especially thankful for the keen eyes of Stefan Behrens and Thomas Kragh, who alerted us to an error in a previous version of this article.
 The first author was partially supported by NSF Grant DMS-1948820 and the Alfred P. Sloan Foundation.